-Well, anyone who knows me knows how much I love cheese, even thought I’m not supposed to eat it.
+Well, anyone who knows me knows how much I love cheese, even though I’m not supposed to eat it.
 A girl can look, though.
-And this girl marveled at this structure.

 In 1893, a 22,000 pound brick (barrel? can?) of cheese, known as the ‘Mammoth Cheese’ was made in Perth for the World’s Columbian Exposition in Chicago.
 It was produced to promote Canadian cheese around the world.

 If you want to know why Canadian poutine is so famous, it has a lot to do with cheese, by the way.
 Real Canadian poutine is all about CHEESE CURDS.
-It’s not true poutine if it doesn’t have cheese curds mixed in it.
+It’s not true poutine if it doesn’t have cheese curds!

 Voilà.
 Real Canadian poutine less than 10 minutes from my mom and dad’s place in Carleton Place.
 Unfortunately, the chip truck that serves this poutine blew up, but that is a story for another time.

 Another interesting piece of information: Canada’s oldest active town band is from Perth.
 The Perth Citizens Band has been giving concerts on the band stand behind City Hall for over 150 years.
 It also played ‘The Maple Leaf Forever’ as the Mammoth Cheese was shipped to the Chicago World Fair in 1893.

 I’d like to conclude with this selfie photo of my mom and my sister, who took this photo of themselves while I was visiting the ladies room at Fiddleheads.